Halq and Taqsir – Hajj and Umrah haircut rules for men and women

 Allah SWT, on stating the significance of Halq and Taqsir, said in the Holy Quran: “Certainly Allah had shown to His Messenger the vision with truth: you shall most certainly enter the Sacred Mosque, if Allah pleases, in security, (some) having their heads shaved and (others) having their hair cut, you shall not fear, but He knows what you do not know, so He brought about a near victory before that.”
 (Holy Quran, Surah Al-Fath, 48:27)

-It is said that soon after the revelation of the aforementioned verse, during Hajjat al-Wida, Prophet Muhammad (PBUH) had a dream in which his head was completely shaved.
+It is said that soon after the revelation of the aforementioned verse, during Hajjatul-Wada, Prophet Muhammad (PBUH) had a dream in which his head was completely shaved.
 So he performed the Sunnah of Halq, starting from the right side of his head.
 Prophet Muhammad (PBUH) then supplicated once for those who performed Taqsir (trimmed their hair), whereas he invoked the mercy of Allah SWT three times more on those who performed Halq (shaved their heads).
 Prophet Muhammad (PBUH) said:

 “O, Allah!
-Be merciful to those who have their head shaved.”
+Be merciful to those who have their heads shaved.”
 The people said, “O Allah’s Messenger!
 And (invoke Allah for) those who get their hair cut short.”
 Prophet Muhammad (PBUH) said, “O Allah!
-Be merciful to those who have their head shaved.”
+Be merciful to those who have their heads shaved.”
 The people said, “O Allah’s Messenger!
 And those who get their hair cut short.”
 The Prophet (PBUH) said (the third time), “And to those who get their hair cut short.”
 Nafi said that the Prophet (PBUH) had said once or twice, “O Allah!
-Be merciful to those who get their head shaved,” and on the fourth time, he added, “And to those who have their hair cut short.”
+Be merciful to those who get their heads shaved,” and on the fourth time, he added, “And to those who have their hair cut short.”
 (Sahih Al-Bukhari)

 What Does “Halq” Mean in English?